 – Creative residences & performances : 2020-2021 or 2021-2022 season

 Article 2 – Entry Requirements.

 a.
-Candidates must be at least 18 years old and/or considered the age of majority in their country of origin, with an age limit of 35.
+Candidates must be at least 18 years old and/or considered the age of majority in their country of origin.
 They must also be from a European Member State or a Schengen Convention Member State.

 b.
 For the preliminary selection stage, candidates must provide: